Ashraful-89/python/README.md

-# There are besic Python code :
+# There are basic Python code :